udevbe/webshell/docker/README.md

 - Go to `http://localhost:8080` and go to the administration console.
 You can login with username: `admin` and password: `admin`.
 - Add a user.
 In the left menu, click `Users` and add a new user with a username.
 Go to the tab `Credentials` and set the user password, make sure to uncheck `Temporary`.
+- Go to `http://localhost` and login with your new user.